tetracorp/k240/docs/_posts/2014-03-13-building-behaviour.md

 increasing the colony's radiation level by 10%.

 ### Command Centre
 A Command Centre requires 8 colonists as workers.
+A worker shortage is likely to affect only the Command Center's speed at building an Orbital Space Dock, in which case it operates at 40% efficiency.

 ### Construction Yard
 In order to make a day's progress toward a construction job, the yard requires